dojscart/remote-payments-developer-docs/docs-site/docs/accept-payments/components/card.md

 - Server-side: one API request to create a payment intent.

-- Client-side: set up Dojo card component, which securely sends payment data to our server.
+- Client-side: set up Dojo Card Component, which securely sends payment data to our server.

-- Webhook server: receives information about the payment.
+- Webhooks: server-side endpoint to receive information about the payment.

 If you'd rather do less coding, use pre-build [Dojo Online Checkout](../online-checkout/online-checkout.md).